pnbt/youtube-snowball/README.md

 From a given set of channel, snowballs to add channels recommended from these.
 For each channel, the program will look at the 20 recommendations from the last video from this channel.
+It will do that for all channels provided.
+Thereafter, it will look at which channel was recommended the most time, and add it to the initial list of channels, until it reaches the speficied number of channels.

 ### Install dependences